Skip to content

 expires_by: the blockheight after which the entry goes into the revoked state.
 This value MUST NOT be further than 180000 blocks (Note: used to be 50000 before Iris protocol upgrade) into the future.

-client_ttl: a suggestion as to how long any clients should cache this information.
+client_ttl: a suggestion as to how long any clients should cache pointers.
+Measured in seconds.
 (TODO: should have a reasonable upper limit, e.g. 86400 seconds, and probably a different name to not be confused with the general TTL for transactions)

-This entry is only relevant for clients and has no conensus impact.
+This entry is only relevant for clients and has no consensus impact.

 pointers: a dictionary with all the values this entry points towards.
 This can have multiple entries, e.g. a payment address associated with the name and an oracle address associated with the name.